Shicheng-Guo/Shicheng-Guo.Github.io/_posts/2017-09-30_Intervene_plots.md

 intervene venn -i /gpfs/home/guosa/hpc/methylation/pancrease/medip/venn/$i*.bed --project $i done
 ```
 Here, you can find the venn diagrams which are quite fancy.
+We can prepare venn for each sample.